 Choosing the Right Total Station

-Considering your project’s unique demands, budget constraints, and operator expertise is essential when selecting the most suitable total station for your land surveying needs.
+Considering your project’s unique demands, budget constraints, and operator expertise is essential when selecting the most suitable land survey total station for your land surveying needs.

 You’ll want to determine the type of project you’re working on, the size of the area to be surveyed, and the level of accuracy required.

-When choosing a total station, consider the range you need.
+When choosing a land survey total station, consider the range you need.

 Some models can measure distances up to 1,500 meters with an accuracy of about 1.5 millimeters ± 2 parts per million.